 What’s in a name

 There are two starting points when choosing a name.
 You can base the name on your company name or you can pick a generic name that describes your business.
 You are obviously hampered by what’s available of course, especially with .coms.
 You can gain some search engine advantage if you go for a domain name that has your search engines keywords in it.
 (The words people are likely to type into Google to locate you).
 For example, if your company is called Jacksons Trading, you could go for jacksonstrading.co.uk but if you sell pet supplies it may be more useful to choose discountpetsupplies.co.uk.
 Probably no one online has heard of Jacksons Trading but lots of people own pets and are likely to type “pet supplies” into Google.
 They both have their pros and cons and as the owner of your business, the choice is yours.
+It may help to check Google Trends which identifies what words people search for the most and in what region before you buy.

 Keep it short